Watchmen: Background and creation

 After receiving the go-ahead to work on the project, Moore and Gibbons spent a day at the latter's house creating characters, crafting details for the story's milieu and discussing influences.
-The pair was particularly influenced by a Mad parody of Superman named "Superduperman"; Moore said, "We wanted to take Superduperman 180 degrees—dramatic, instead of comedic".
+The pair were particularly influenced by a Mad parody of Superman named "Superduperman"; Moore said: "We wanted to take Superduperman 180 degrees—dramatic, instead of comedic".
 Moore and Gibbons conceived of a story that would take "familiar old-fashioned superheroes into a completely new realm"; Moore said his intention was to create "a superhero Moby Dick; something that had that sort of weight, that sort of density".
-Moore came up with the character names and descriptions, but left the specifics of how they looked to Gibbons.
+Moore came up with the character names and descriptions but left the specifics of how they looked to Gibbons.
 Gibbons did not sit down and design the characters deliberately, but rather "did it at odd times [...] spend[ing] maybe two or three weeks just doing sketches."
 Gibbons designed his characters to make them easy to draw; Rorschach was his favorite to draw because "you just have to draw a hat.
 If you can draw a hat, then you've drawn Rorschach, you just draw kind of a shape for his face and put some black blobs on it and you're done."